unrealrobin/timbermvp/Docs/MissionDeliverySystem.md

       - int Count (How Many To Destroy)
       - FGameplayTag Weapon.Melle
         - What Type of Weapon to look for in the Context Tags.
+  - Has a Specific GUID used for Player Saving/Progress.

 ### Mission List Data Asset
     - List of MissionDataAssets